-On the 23rd of February, CCFU convened national stakeholders such as civil society organisations, government departments, ministries and agencies, private sector, cultural institutions and representatives from the British Council in Uganda that are concerned with conservation, culture, tourism, and climate change to share experiences on natural flood management from the Rwenzori and Alur Regions.
+On the 23rd of February, CCFU convened national stakeholders such as civil society organisations, government departments, ministries and agencies, private sector, cultural institutions and representatives from the British Council in Uganda to share experiences on the impact of climate change on cultural heritage sites and natural flood management in the Rwenzori and Alur regions.

 Discussions were joined by CCFU’s partner the International National Trusts Organisation and its members from the United Kingdom.
 Mr. Makame Juma from the Zanzibar Stone Town Heritage Society also shared experiences to foster knowledge exchange on Natural Flood Management Systems.

 The impact of climate change on Uganda’s cultural heritage

 The receding snow on the Rwenzori mountains coupled with the persisting presence of the rainfall belt over the East Africa region associated with prevailing high-pressure over the Indian Ocean and influx of moisture-laden winds from the Atlantic Ocean and the Congo Forests has resulted in the flooding of rivers such as Nyamwamba, Mobuku, Lhuburiba, Nyamugasani and Sebwe) whose banks burst affecting cultural heritage sites in Rwenzori region.